Jakeas/Git-for-Web-Development-Project/README.md

 Stretch Git Tasks
 - [ ] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
 Independently research the following topics to learn more about Git.
-  - [ ] Research and understand what a `merge conflict` is and how to resolve it.
+  - [ ] Research and understand what a `merge conflict` is and how to resolve it. merge conflict: if two people changed the same lines in the same file.
+Git simply cannot know what is correct.
+Git will then mark the file as having a conflict. you resolve the conflict by choosing which one to keep.
   - [ ] Research the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the main branch.
+        pull: to download content from a remote repo and update the local repo to match that content
+        rebase:
+        merge:
   - [ ] Research the Git commands `reset `, `revert`, `clean`.
 These commands will allow you to go back and amends previous commits you have made.
+        reset:
+        revert:
+        clean:
 - [ ] Research and set up a Graphical User Interface (GUI) Git console.

 - [ ] Research and setup SSH keys with GitHub, so that you do not need to input your username/password each time you push.